dansysanalyst/powergrid-doc/docs/table-component/fields.md

 ## Join/Relationship Fields

-In addition to a data source `$field`, PowerGrid accepts a `closure` function as a second argument to the `fields()` method.

-This allows you to create a `Custom Field` returning the relationship data with its unique name.

-For the next example, let's imagine a scenario where each dish belongs to a category.
+As we have seen in the [Join Tables](/table-component/datasource.html#join-tables) example, we have two database tables to interconnect, and both have a field called "name".
+Each dish has a category and a name.
+Each category has a name.

-Both database fields have the field `name`, so we will return `name` (from `dishes.name`), and `categories.name` under the custom field name "category_name".
+In the next example, we will fetch the field `name` (from `dishes.*`), and fetch the field `categories.name` using the aliased field `category_name`.

 ```php{14,15}
 // app/Livewire/DishTable.php